eberjoe/eberjoe/README.md

 ### Hi peeps 👋

-I'm Eber, currently working with modern front-end techs but a programming enthusiast since childhood 👶
+I'm Eber, currently working with modern back-end techs involving Java ☕, but a programming enthusiast since childhood 👶

-I'm very much into Java too ☕
+I'm very much into front-end development as well, especially with React.JS ⚛️

 ⚡ Fun fact, or age giveaway: